cyber-defence-campus/RemoteIDReceiver/README.md

 be easily extended with additional formats as well as sniffing types.

 **Disclaimer:** This repository was created by students as part of a Bachelor thesis.
 It is not meant to be maintained nor updated.
+It is a  proof of concept and is not intended for production use.
+The authors do not take any responsibility or liability for the use of the software.
+Please exercise caution and use at your own risk.

 **Note:** A spoofer program,  which is able to spoof fake Remote ID information is kept in a separate repository.
 The spoofed Remote IDs can be DJI's proprietary format as well as the ASD-STAN format and can be used to test the drone monitoring system in this repository.